exuperian/RedPitayaTutorials/Tutorials/SETUP_Compiling/README.md

 ![Right clicking the design](img_CreateHDLWrapper.png)

-You should now have a new wrapper file ending in "*.v*".
+You should now have a new wrapper file ending in `.v`.
 Your constraints file contained information on how the ports in the block diagram corresponded to the physical pins on the Red Pitaya.
 This new file converts this information into a format the compiler can understand.

 ![Design source has been replaced by blue file ending in .v](img_DesignWrapper.png)